StaryNight0-0/StaryNight0-0/README.md

 I am Dan, a game programmer based in the UK.

-I currently have a heavy interest in graphic programming and AI (NPC) programming within games.
+I currently have a heavy interest in graphic programming and AI programming within games.